microsoft/mssql-scripter/doc/installation_guide.md

 ```

 ### Debian 8
-The file `/etc/apt/sources.list' needs to updated with the following line
+The file `/etc/apt/sources.list' needs to be updated with the following line
 ```
 deb http://ftp.us.debian.org/debian/ jessie main
 ```